Yadu22/Bioinformatics-/README.md

 # PAM250-matrix-match
-Matches your Amino acids based on PAM250 and returns the PAM score
+Matches your Amino acids based on PAM250 and returns the PAM score.

-## Make you sure you do the following:
+## Why did I make this?

+We had a task during our research to find PAM250 scores for the aligned AA of homospaiens compared to other species, and it was a very exhausting task.
+I simply made this script to facilitate the task for me and my colleagues.

+## How to run:

 1. Download the code file and run it using any IDE.